struct/Nerve/README.markdown

     - Extend Nerve through handlers.rb or output.rb with minimal code changes
     - Nerve comes with a few example breakpoint scripts such as hooking RtlAllocateHeap/malloc

-## Todo
+## Todo / Ideas

-	Nerve is a simple tool, but we plan to grow it with optional add ons:
+	Nerve is a simple tool, but the plan is to grow it with optional add ons and more...

     - Lots of helper scripts for breakpoints such as heap inspection, in memory fuzzing, SSL reads etc...
     - Helper methods and better named instance variables for making breakpoint scripts easier to write
     - Better output such as graphviz, statistics, function arguments etc...
-    - An HTML5 canvas output mode
-	- A basic RubyWX GUI
-	- Redis database support
+	- Redis database support for offline analysis of output
     - Cleaner 1.8 and 1.9 support for launching processes
+    - Continous re-attach to any targets that match the process name
+    - Change the configuration to Ruby code (the text file will be an optional fallback)
     - Nerve is also helping us find the areas of Ragweed that need the most improvement

 ## Requirements